Tuwaiq-Academy-Training/Bootstrap-HW/README.md

   .At least one submit button form (possibly to simulate a login - don’t worry about the functionality of this yet).

-  .At least one radio button form (you could select different kinds of shipping methods to your location).
+  .At least one radio button form .

   .At least one quote/testimonial (this could be from a previous customer or a review).

 ## CSS
 -  Within the entirety of your site, you should have the following styling:

-      .Use either Grid OR flex or both of them to organize your products
+      .Use either Grid OR flex or both of them to organize your site.

       .At least 3 font styles with different colouring effects.